ilarsf/aarc_lts/for-learners/safety/self-rescue.md

               <li><strong>Hoist Yourself Onto the Hull</strong> (Two methods)
                 <ul>
                   <li>Do a few small bounces to gain momentum</li>
-                  <li>Push down firmly on the oar handles and the center strip while executing a strong scissors kick</li>
+                  <li>Push down firmly on the oar handles and the center strip while executing a strong scissors kick, similar to getting out of a pool</li>
                 </ul>
                 <strong>Option A: The Belly Flop Method</strong>
                 <ul>